zenginhasanberk/makefile-generator/README.md

 ## Features

 `CMD/CTRL + SHIFT + P` and search for `Create Makefile`.
-Answer the questions to customize your makefile.
+Answer the questions to customize your Makefile.

 ## Requirements